 EVICTION PROCESS FROM THE DAY THE NOTICE TAKES EFFECT

-If a tenant is still in the premises after the notice period has ended, the landlord/agent must apply to the Magistrates Court to see if their Notice to Vacate is valid and an order for vacant possession is served.
+If a tenant is still in the premises after the notice period has ended, the landlord/agent must apply to the Magistrates Court for an Order for Vacant Possession.
+They cannot forcibly evict a tenant without an Order for Vacant Possession.
 This process has several steps:

 * Clear Days refers to a complete 24 hour period from Midnight to Midnight.
 Example, if a notice is served at 11am or 4pm one day, the first ‘clear day’ of that notice does not begin until Midnight that evening.